-Preferred Alternative: The dredging of either the Ebb Shoal or Flood Shoal complexes would affect the recently deposited Holocene sands and place them on the surface beach sands and nearshore of the North Beach shoreline nearby.
+Preferred Alternative: The dredging of either IRI Ebb-A or the IRI Flood Shoal complexes would affect the recently deposited Holocene sands and place them on the surface beach sands and nearshore of the North Beach shoreline nearby.
 Dredge cuts from within either of the borrow areas would not exceed ten feet deeper than existing deeper bathymetry and would remain within the Holocene units and therefore, would not have any effect on the Columbia, Pocomoke or Manokin aquifers.